Viki-coding/Dungarvan-Health-Clinic/README.md

 <img width="642" alt="Screenshot 2024-07-27 at 12 05 38" src="https://github.com/user-attachments/assets/b0c015e0-d1ea-4734-b2f2-f860db6371ff">

 ### Quality Assurance - Steps taken to manually test project / Ensure it functions correctly / Identifies potential bugs
+We created a specific testing template to ensure and re-check all pages were working correctly as specified with expected and actual outcomes using a methodical approach.

 * Lighthouse
 Manual Testing